lsst-ts/ts_mtaos/doc/closed-loop/closed-loop.rst

 2. The :py:meth:`~lsst.ts.mtaos.MTAOS.do_startClosedLoop` command starts the loop.
 3. For each valid image, the loop:

-   a. **Filters** — checks if the image is stale, if the pointing has changed too much, and computes the elevation-based gain.
+   a. **Filters**: checks if the image is stale, if the pointing has changed too much, and computes the elevation-based gain.
-   b. **Computes corrections** via :py:meth:`~lsst.ts.mtaos.MTAOS._execute_ofc` — this temporarily overrides gains and OFC parameters, runs the state estimator to reconstruct the DOF state from the measured wavefront error,
+   b. **Computes corrections** via :py:meth:`~lsst.ts.mtaos.MTAOS._execute_ofc`: this temporarily overrides gains and OFC parameters, runs the state estimator to reconstruct the DOF state from the measured wavefront error,
       applies the PID controller to compute a correction, aggregates the correction into the internal DOF state, and converts the DOF correction into component commands (hexapod positions, mirror forces).
       All overrides are restored after computation.
-   c. **Applies corrections** — waits for the camera shutter to close, then sends commands to the hexapods, M1M3, and M2.
+   c. **Applies corrections**: waits for the camera shutter to close, then sends commands to the hexapods, M1M3, and M2.

 4. The loop repeats until :py:meth:`~lsst.ts.mtaos.MTAOS.do_stopClosedLoop` is issued or a fatal error occurs.